 Preparing for Kindergarten with French Books!

-Kindergarten is a new and sometimes scary experience for our children, but with the help of some fun and relatable stories that show the joys of the kindergarten experience, hopefully your child’s worries will disappear.
+Kindergarten is a new and sometimes scary experience for our children, but with the help of some fun and relatable stories that show the joys of the kindergarten experience.
+Help your child in preparing for School with French Books and hopefully, your child’s worries will disappear.
 When reading the books together, ask them questions to get discussions started.
 Some great questions to ask include:

 “Do you think school will be fun?”
 Tell them some stories about the friends you met / things you enjoyed when you were in school.